What is a Data Source?

 Allegheny County Jail.

 People need to be able to find data to do anything with it.
 The foundation of our work is creating a common system for classifying and tracking public data.
 Does your organization have a giant, unwieldy spreadsheet tracking FOIA requests and web sites?
-You're not alone.
+You're not alone—and you can share your work with others.

 - Automatic archives of each URL, creating a lasting resource for future research and web scraping.
 As it stands, information is lost to time due to data retention policies.